Recent Articles

 The total leakage of the ducts, measured in accordance with Section R403.3.3, shall be as follows:

-2. Post-construction test: Leakage to outdoors shall be less than or equal to4 cfm (113.3 L/min) per 100 square feet (9.29 m2 ) of conditioned floor area or total leakage shall be less than or equal to 4 cfm (113.3 L/min) per 100 square feet (9.29 m2 ) of conditioned floor area when tested at a pressure differential of 0.1 inches w.g.
+2. Post-construction test: Leakage to the outdoors shall be less than or equal to4 cfm (113.3 L/min) per 100 square feet (9.29 m2 ) of conditioned floor area or total leakage shall be less than or equal to 4 cfm (113.3 L/min) per 100 square feet (9.29 m2 ) of conditioned floor area when tested at a pressure differential of 0.1 inches w.g.
 (25 Pa) across the entire system, including the manufacturer's air handler enclosure.
 All register boots shall be taped or otherwise sealed during the test.

 Duct Sealing:

 R403.3 Ducts.
 Ducts and air handlers shall be installed in accordance with Sections R403.3.1 through R403.3.7.
 R403.3.1 Insulation.
 Ducts outside the building's thermal envelope shall be insulated to a minimum of R-8.
 Ducts within a concrete slab or in the ground shall be insulated to R-10 with insulation designed to be used below grade.
 Exception: Ducts or portions thereof located completely inside the building's thermal envelope.
 Ducts located in crawl spaces do not qualify for this exception.
 R403.3.2 Sealing.
 Ducts, air handlers, and filter boxes shall be sealed.
 Joints and seams shall comply with either the International Mechanical Code or International Residential Code, as applicable.
 Exceptions: 1.
 Air-impermeable spray foam products shall be permitted to be applied without additional joint seals.
-2. For ducts having a static pressure classification of less than 2 inches of water column (500 Pa), additional closure systems shall not be required for continuously welded joints and seams, and locking-type joints and seams of other than the snap-lock and button-lock types.
+2. For ducts having a static pressure classification of fewer than 2 inches of water column (500 Pa), additional closure systems shall not be required for continuously welded joints and seams, and locking-type joints and seams other than the snap-lock and button-lock types.
 R403.3.2.1 Sealed air handler.
 Air handlers shall have a manufacturer's designation for an air leakage of no more than 2 percent of the design air flow rate when tested in accordance with ASHRAE 193

 2018 Blower Door Testing

 R402.4.1.2 Testing.
 The building or dwelling unit shall be tested and verified as having an air leakage rate of not exceeding 5 air changes per hour.
 Testing shall be conducted with a blower door at a pressure of 0.2 inches w.g.
 (50 Pascals).
 For this test only, the volume of the home shall be the conditioned floor area in ft2 (m2 ) multiplied by 8.5 feet (2.6 m).
 Where required by the code official, testing shall be conducted by an approved third party.
 A written report of the results of the test shall be signed by the party conducting the test and provided to the code official.
 Testing shall be performed at any time after the creation of all penetrations of the building's thermal envelope.
 Once the visual inspection has confirmed sealing (see Table R402.4.1.1), operable windows and doors manufactured by small businesses shall be permitted to be sealed off at the frame prior to the test.
 Exception: For dwelling units that are accessed directly from the outdoors, other than detached one-family dwellings and townhouses, an air leakage rate not exceeding 0.4 cfm per square foot of the dwelling unit enclosure area shall be an allowable alternative.
 Testing shall be conducted with a blower door at a pressure of 0.2 inches w.g.
 (50 Pascals) in accordance with RESNET/ICC 380, ASTM E779, or ASTM E1827.
-For the purpose of this test only, the enclosure area to be calculated as the perimeter of the dwelling unit, measured to the outside face of the exterior walls, and the centerline of party walls, times 8.5 feet, plus the ceiling and floor area.
+For the purpose of this test only, the enclosure area is to be calculated as the perimeter of the dwelling unit, measured to the outside face of the exterior walls, and the centerline of party walls, times 8.5 feet, plus the ceiling and floor area.
 Doors and windows of adjacent dwelling units (including top and bottom units) shall be open to the outside during the test.
 This exception is not permitted for dwelling units that are accessed from corridors or other enclosed common areas.

 During testing:

-1. Exterior windows and doors, fireplace and stove doors shall be closed, but not sealed, beyond the intended weatherstripping or other infiltration control measures.
+1. Exterior windows and doors, fireplace, and stove doors shall be closed, but not sealed, beyond the intended weatherstripping or other infiltration control measures.

 2. Dampers including exhaust, intake, makeup air, backdraft, and flue dampers shall be closed, but not sealed beyond intended infiltration control measures.